 Cancelling or rescheduling your telehealth appointment

-Please call the clinic where the appointment is.
-The number is on the appointment letter you received.
+Please call the clinic responsible for hosting your appointment.
+The clinic phone number is on the appointment letter you received.

 Before your telehealth appointment

 Please review Preparing for your video consultation - A Guide for Patients.

 You will receive an email invitation with the following:

 - The date and time of your appointment